Skip to content

 Deitz moved to Portland in 2016 with his wife after a bad day at work.
 But the thrill of living in a new city soon faded.

-“Six, seven months in and I’m feeling down,” Deitz said.
-“Like I’d love to just pop over to the parents.
+“Six, seven months in, and I’m feeling down,” Deitz said.
+“Like, I’d love to just pop over to the parents.
 You can FaceTime and all, but that’s not the same.”

 One of the things that brought him home was watching the Birds and texting his buddies back in Bucks County.
 He tried to find a bar in Portland that felt like Philly but kept striking out.
-There were gatherings of Eagles fans but they felt like out-of-town watch parties.
+There were gatherings of Eagles fans, but they felt like out-of-town watch parties.
 Deitz wished he could drop into a Philly bar for an afternoon and escape.

 “My jaw dropped,” Deitz said.
-“I was like ‘Oh my God.
+“I was like, ‘Oh my God.
 I’m home.’
 I just wanted to feel like I’m with family and friends watching the game.
 Brian filled a void that was missing from the love of having family and friends.
 To me, Brian is a brother.
 He’s family now.”

 The bar didn’t just feel like home because they greet everyone on Sundays with a “Go Birds,” watch the Eagles on TV, and sing the fight song after scores.
-It was more than the Rasheed Wallace framed photo, the Iverson jersey, and the hole in the wall left by Koch’s fist after he thought of his late uncle when the Eagles finally won it all.
+It was more than the Rasheed Wallace framed photo, the Allen Iverson jersey, and the hole in the wall left by Koch’s fist after he thought of his late uncle when the Eagles finally won it all.
 It was the people who made it feel like home.

 “We were just in Denver a couple weeks ago and went to the Philly bar there,” Deitz said.
 “It looked like a club.
 You’re flying a Birds flag and a Penn State flag.
 Cool.
 That doesn’t make you a Philly bar.
 There’s nothing flashy about this.
 There’s nothing sexy about it.
 It’s a good, true Philly bar.
 You could put that bar in South Philly, in Fishtown, in Germantown, and it would be right at home.”

-Koch can’t serve Yuengling because it’s not yet offered in Oregon but someone once did fly in with a Wawa hoagie, providing an actual taste of Philly in a place that brings Philadelphians back home.
+Koch can’t serve Yuengling because it’s not yet offered in Oregon, but someone once did fly in with a Wawa hoagie, providing an actual taste of Philly in a place that brings Philadelphians back home.

 “A Philly bar is somewhere I can go, watch the games, B.S. among friends, cut the players up all in love, and not have to worry about what I’m going say or how I’m going to feel heartbroken being out in public,” Deitz said.
 “I can share euphoria after a victory or cry and drink away my sorrows with everyone else.
-That’s a Philly bar.”
+That’s a Philly bar.

 “It’s not like I’m going up to a bar.
 It’s like I’m going to my buddy’s house or having a few drinks in the basement or the garage.
 It’s, ‘I want to go see Brian and see the connections and the friends that I made there.’”